 With four seconds remaining in the first half of Boston College women’s basketball’s game against No. 19 North Carolina, Reniya Kelly sank a long two-pointer to cut the Tar Heels’ deficit to three.

-BC had turned their luck around in the second quarter.
-After falling down 16–23, Savannah Samuel and T’yana Todd combined for seven straight points to tie the game.
+BC had turned its luck around in the second quarter.
+After falling behind 16–23, Savannah Samuel and T’yana Todd combined for seven straight points to tie the game.

 A six-point burst later in the quarter brought the score to 37–31, BC’s largest lead.